kushagra-singhh/Attd-Frontend/README.md

 # Attendance Management

-This repository contains the frontend code for the Attendance Tracker application.
+This repository contains the code for the Attendance Management Website.
+It is a web app with Flask framework and MongoDB database hosted on Render.
 The Attendance Tracker is a web-based application designed to simplify and automate attendance management for educational institutions, organizations, or any other entity that requires attendance tracking.

-The frontend code is developed using modern web technologies such as React, JavaScript, HTML, and CSS.
+The frontend code is developed using modern web technologies such as JavaScript, HTML, and CSS.
 It provides a user-friendly interface for interacting with the Attendance Tracker system.

 ## Features